 Implementation Challenges and Potential Solutions

-The following three challenges and potential solutions identified in the Center for Community Change’s 2012 Report, Understanding Worker-Owned Cooperatives: A Strategic Guide for Community Organizers are also applicable to multi-stakeholder cooperatives:
+The following challenges and potential solutions identified in the Center for Community Change’s 2012 Report, Understanding Worker-Owned Cooperatives: A Strategic Guide for Community Organizers, are also applicable to multi-stakeholder cooperatives:

 - Start-up financing—Potential Solution: Anchor institutions partner to provide start-up financing.